Some of the links in this post may be affiliate links.

 Rhipsalis is non-toxic to cats and dogs according to the ASPCA.

 Do you have any Rhipsalis campos-portoana or any other Rhipsalis?
 Comment below.
 I’d love to hear!
+If you want to explore other varieties, check out my blog post on Rhipsalis varieties to add to your collection.

 Please do me a favor and share this post to social media because it will help me spread the Ohio Tropics houseplant care tips to the masses!
 Also, check out my shop on Amazon for all your houseplant care needs: